passcod/blook/2013-nov-07-dark-white-1-4.md

 After a few years lobbing fireballs at bandits and juggling with spiky steel balls infused with magic, or the inverse, the records aren't clear, she fell in love with some random nobody noone had ever heard off, disappeared from the world, had kids, and honed her craft in peace and quiet and away from every curious paparazzi out there.
 Still normal school stuff.

 Finally, after two decades or so, she reappeared under the name Aléh.
 Aléh never did say she was Fahin, but she had the same build and looks, albeit older, as well as magic that was orders of magnitude above everyone else's.
 She went straight to the local Magic Academy, taught a class so advanced only the brightest of the bright managed to follow, and then moved on to other Schools and Institutes.
+After about another decade, the entire known magical had made this huge leap forward but was still centuries behind Aléh.
+So she wrote a bunch of books, gave them to scholars and wizards to study, and then traveled north to explore and was never seen again.
+End of school history, now comes the family story.